AI Use Cases/Law Firms

 How does AI optimize M&A due diligence parsing for law firms?

-Revenue Institute's legal-domain AI engine automatically extracts representations, warranties, indemnities, and disclosure schedules from multi-document deal sets, then cross-references provisions across documents to flag inconsistencies and missing schedules - eliminating manual parsing workflows that consume 60-80 partner hours per transaction.
+Revenue Institute's legal-domain AI engine automatically extracts representations, warranties, indemnities, and disclosure schedules from multi-document deal sets, then cross-references provisions across documents to flag inconsistencies and missing schedules - eliminating the manual parsing phase that consumes dozens of associate and partner hours per transaction.
 The system integrates with iManage, NetDocuments, and Relativity to deliver pre-populated due diligence summaries organized by risk category with source citations and confidence scores.
-Your Corporate Practice associates then spend 100% of billable time on deal analysis and strategy rather than data extraction, compressing transaction timelines from 3-4 weeks to 5-7 days while improving realization rates by 35-40%.
+Your Corporate Practice associates then spend billable time on deal analysis and strategy rather than data extraction, compressing review cycles from weeks to days - and every parsing hour recovered on a fixed-fee matter goes straight to realization.

 Is our Corporate Practice data kept secure during this process?